Young Nicholas (1798 ship): Cape of Good Hope

 The government in May 1800 chartered Young Nicholas for a year in what appeared to have been a highly irregular arrangement.
-The government agreed with Walker & Robertson to a charter at rate of £1200 per month.
-Walker & Robertson agreed a parallel charter with captain Selby on a rate of £591 per month.
+The government agreed with Walker & Robertson to a charter at a rate of £1200 per month.
+Walker & Robertson agreed on a parallel charter with Captain Selby on a rate of £591 per month.
 The only other difference between the two charters was that the value in case of the loss of Young Nicholas was stated as £6000 on the charter to the government, and £4000 on the parallel charter to Walker and Robertson.

 Next, Young Nicholas was one of 28 vessels that left England between December 1800 and February 1801 to bring back rice from the Cape of Good Hope or beyond.
 The EIC had a monopoly on such trade and the vessels and sailed under charter to it.
 Prinsep & Saunders alone tendered 15 vessels, including Young Nicholas, Richard Silby, master.

 The government took up Young Nicholas at the Cape in early November 1802 to transport 160 to 170 tons of cannon and some officers and 250 invalids to Spithead.
 Lieutenant Street, the agent for transports, was placed in charge of her.
 Young Nicholas arrived at Portsmouth on 18 February 1803.
 The report of her arrival described her as a hired armed transport under the command of Lieutenant B. Street, and bringing ordnance stores, 200 invalids, and some passengers.
 Actually, the invalids she had embarked numbered 193 men, 20 men, and 15 children, the women and children presumably the dependents of the men.